alonitac/VMware25/tutorials/windows_ad_intro.md

 2. Click on the available `Ethernet` connection.
 3. In the opened dialog, choose **Properties**, then in the items list, choose **Internet Protocol Version 4 (TCP/IPv4)** and click **Properties**.
 4. Choose the **Use the following DNS server Address** button and under **Preferred DNS server**, specify the (private) ip address of your domain controller (if you don't remember, the address can be found in the instance info page in AWS console)
+5. As the **Alternate DNS server**, configure the default DNS server provided by AWS.
+You can get the address by executing `ipconfig /all` in the CMD, and look for Ipv4 address under `DNS Servers: ... `.

 Now let's change the server name and add it to the domain.